silviotech/the-kiwi-website/content/getting-started.md

 1. Open up *cmd* window.
 2. Browse to where you extracted the miner.
-3. Run the following command: `tokenminer.exe -S -C -t 1`
+3. Run the following command: `tokenminer.exe -S -G -t 1`

-The command above is starting your miner in solo mode, using 1 CPU thread.
+The command above is starting your miner in solo mode, using 1 GPU.
 You can adjust the number of threads by changing `-t 1` to the number of threads you want to mine with. `-t 2` for example will use 2 threads and double your hash power used for mining.

+You can try `tokenminer.exe -S -C -t 1` if you would like to try CPU mining, but if the difficulty is above 90 then we recommend
+GPU mining.

 Good Luck!
 If you need further help, please ask in the support channel of Discord - https://discord.gg/8fm7Dyk